rahulhaque/laravel-filepond/README.md

 ## Quickstart

 Before we begin, first install and integrate the [FilePond](https://pqina.nl/filepond/docs/) library in your project any way you prefer.

-We will make up a scenario for the new-comers to get them started with FilePond right away.

 Let's assume we are updating a user avatar and his/her gallery like the form below.